AI for SEND Administration: A SENCO's Guide [2026]SENCO using technology to manage SEND administration in a school office

 February 26, 2026

-Three-quarters of SENCOs in England are being pulled away from direct pupil support by administrative demands they cannot escape (nasen National SENCO Workforce Survey).
+Three-quarters of SENCOs in England are being pulled away from direct learner support by administrative demands they cannot escape (nasen National SENCO Workforce Survey).
 AI tools are now appearing in this space, promising to reduce that burden.
 Some are genuinely useful.
 Others carry significant risks that most SENCOs have not had time to evaluate.
 This guide gives you the balanced picture: what AI can do for SEND administration right now, where the risks sit, what the DfE says, and a decision framework you can use before committing to any tool.

 Key Takeaways